 During second quarter I created a mutation method.
-This mutation method keeps the pool from being populated by the same path, since it has a chance of changing one of the pools in the path.
+This mutation method keeps the pool from being populated by the same path, since it has a chance of changing one of the paths in the pool.
+When the genetic algorithm runs it will continue filling the pool with the paths that it finds are better than are already in it, so if one path is found to be slightly better than all of the other paths, than the pool might begin to be filled with nothing but that one path, having a mutation method helps to fix this.
 My mutation method has a one in fifty chance of occuring.
 When a mutation does occur, two points are selected at random on the path, and then the path in between these two points is reversed.
 Once my mutation method was implemented, it significantly helped my program because it allowed the pool to continue running even if it got stuck on a single path that wasn't anywhere close to the optimal solution.